-While both banks and online transfer companies facilitate receiving money from an overseas sender, comparing services and associated fees will help you save and get the maximum amount of NZ dollars..
+While both banks and online transfer companies facilitate receiving money from an overseas sender, comparing services and associated fees will help you get the maximum amount of NZ dollars.

 You can receive money from overseas through your bank or via online transfer.
 Western Union and MoneyGram have an extensive international network of pick-up locations from which you can collect your money.
 Do a little research to see which services offers better value for money and quicker delivery.

 How do I receive money from overseas?

 International money transfers are ideal for people who live and/or work far away from friends and relatives, and send money home on a regular basis.
 It’s also the best way to receive cash quickly in an emergency situation, especially with the pick-up option offered by Western Union and MoneyGram.

 While you may prefer the security of your bank, international money transfer companies deal in large amounts of currency at a time, which means they can offer their customers more competitive exchange rates.

 Case study: how does an international same currency transfer money transfer work?

 Julio is on a business trip in Hong Kong.
 His fiancée is organising their engagement party in Nelson and urgently needs an additional $2,000 to cover expenses.

 Julio wants to make a same-currency transfer to eliminate concerns about exchange rates, but since they’re with different banks, he’s wary of the high fees involved.